Infopage about the C++ lab of NPRG041.

 Depending on many factors, students from Erasmus programs may need a completely different set of rules to fit into different time limits.
 If you are an ERASMUS student, contact us!

 There are two homework assignments.
 Please refer to ReCodex.
+Make sure you are registered in the correct student groups.

 Each student has to create an individual project and submit it to get the credit.
 Topics of the projects may vary wildly, but you should discuss your topic before the end of November so that it is agreed upon.
 Size of the project is not an issue and largely depends on the topic, around 500 lines of (neat) C++ code is a good guideline (on the other hand, packing the same functionality into a smaller program using e.g. advanced language features is even better).